50 Vintage Desserts Worth Trying Today

 Homemade candies and confections are often considered too fussy for modern cooks.
 This recipe for crunchy clusters is simple and fantastic for giving as gifts around holidays.

 A traditional German Christmas cookie, lebkuchen means “life bread,” presumably because they keep so long, and even improve with age.
-Originally baked in monasteries, the cakes are ubiquitous in Germany around the holidays.
+Originally baked in monasteries, the cakes appear all over Germany around the holidays.
 The dough is heavily spiced with molasses, ginger, anise, allspice, cardamom, cloves, and brightened with citrus peels and dried fruits.
 Think of it as gingerbread’s sassy grandmother.

 “Chiffon” conjures an antique southern afternoon.
 This high, airy cake is as elegant as a lady’s hat, but far more delicious.